 US corporations are also funding another, more radical, demand for tax reform.
 This is a call for the total abolition of US corporation tax.
 The argument made by those who propose such a move is that companies are artificial creations of law and therefore cannot pay tax since tax can only ever be paid by real human beings – the shareholders, customers or employees of the corporations.
 Since the tax bill is always shifted onto these three group it would be better to be honest about this and tax them instead.
 In the current febrile state of US politics, in which the Tea Party wing of the Republican Party – the group most associated with this demand – holds significant power in Congress, this proposal is on the agenda and is discussed in mainstream publications .
 It’s important enough as a result to demand a separate chapter in this book, although there is no certainty that any of these changes will happen, and so far Barack Obama seems unattracted by all of them.

-In that case another question has to be asked: why is this happening?
+In that case another question has to be asked: why given these considerations is tax avoidance happening?
 My best suggestion is a simple one: that tax avoidance fuels executive bonuses.
 There’s probably no better way of inflating after-tax earnings in the USA than by reducing tax on profits through hiding them offshore.
 This means that the management of these companies has an enormous incentive to engage in tax avoidance even if it makes no sense for the shareholders.
-This also suggests that as long as management is incentivised by share options to an absurd degree, especially in the USA, this abuse will continue.
+This also suggests that as long as management is incentivised by share options to an absurd degree, especially in the USA, this tax avoidance will continue.
 All of which means that exploring the detail of what happens is important.
 That’s where we go next.

 <chapter head>Chapter 4 Playing hide and seek – Google and Amazon, over here or are they?